dwraithrah/SeniorProjectGame/README.md

 Goblin models and animations were created using blender.
 Background was created in Unity.

 The music and sound effects were found on sound-effects .org and created using effects uploaded with open licenses.

-DIRECTORY INFORMATION:
-The GoblinAssaultVersions folders let you download the easy and hard mode version of the game.
-Make sure everything is in the same directory and just double click to play the game.
-Note: It must be played on a windows pc.
-The game is so light that it should play on most versions of anything out today.

 The GoblinGame folder holds all the information needed to open the game in unity and view all of the assets and scripts.
 Note: When working on the game with Eloy we found that he could not see the models or animations unless he had Blender installed on his computer.
 Blender is a free to install software.
 The C# scripts should be viewable in Microsoft Visual Studio.